 Below are just some major classes of information to look for in footnotes.
 Understanding this information should allow an analyst to make sense of the changes in deferred tax balances.
 These transactions are sometimes apparent in the income statement or balance sheet.

 - Policy on capitalizing and depreciating fixed assets

 - Revenue recognition policy

-Analyzing the effects of a deferred tax liability or asset
+Analyzing the effects of a deferred tax handling

-Analyzing the change in deferred tax balances should also help to understand the future trend in which these balances are moving towards.
-Will these balances continue growing, or is the likelihood of reversal in the near future high?
+Analyzing the change in deferred tax balances should also help to understand the future trend these balances are moving towards.
+Will the balances continue growing, or is the likelihood of reversal in the near future high?